theofficialgman/piston-meta-arm64/README.md

 - backported versions of 3.1.6, 3.2.1, and 3.2.2 for armhf/arm64 compatibility, and a spoofed 3.1.2 (for prerelease 1.13 minecraft)<br>
 - official lwjgl 3.3.1 armhf/arm64 linux builds are also included for use with Minecraft 22w16a (1.19 prerelease) and newer<br>

+The only library that does not have a native arm64 version is the narrator library created by Mojang.
+This just means the in-game narrator is unavailable.
+The sources for this library are available but it is not easily buildable outside of microsoft's full build system.
+You can find the sources here: <https://libraries.minecraft.net/com/mojang/text2speech/1.13.9/text2speech-1.13.9-sources.jar> .
+Change the version number to match the desired version used in Minecraft.
+If anyone is able to build this library, create an issue in this repo.

 ## LWJGL/Jinput Binaries

 https://github.com/theofficialgman/lwjgl3-binaries-arm64<br>